 It has been observed that it is our nature to be worshipers.
-It is true that throughout history in all cultures and in all places we find evidence of some form of worship.
+Throughout history, in all cultures and in all places, we find evidence of some form of worship.
 Does this indicate that woven into our design, perhaps in our very DNA, is the propensity, even the need to worship?